-One of our readers share things learned about travel nursing from her 3+ years of experience.
+One of our readers shares things learned about travel nursing from her 3+ years of experience.

-Along the way travel nurses pick up tips and tricks that make being a travel nurse easier or more efficient.
-Below you will find a fellow travel nurse’s tips that were learned along the way.
+Along the way, travel nurses pick up tips and tricks that make being a travel nurse easier or more efficient.
+Below you will find a fellow travel nurse’s tips learned along the way.

-- Get your nursing license in hand prior to accepting a contract!
+- Get your nursing license in hand before accepting a contract!

-- Take pictures of all testing/ vaccination papers so you have them with you.
+- Please take pictures of all testing/ vaccination papers so you have them with you.
 Especially current flu shot if you don’t want to be forced to wear a mask!

-- Verify how payroll is handled prior to orientation.
+- Verify how payroll is handled before orientation.
 Do you clock in?
 Do you fill it out on paper and fax It?
 Does the hospital send in your time?

 - Make sure you have guaranteed hours in your contract.

-- Ask if orientation week is included prior to your start date!!
-Some assignments you don’t get a full 36 during orientation but you still want your stipend and hours!!!
+- Ask if orientation week is included before your start date!!
+You don’t get a full 36 during orientation for some assignments, but you still want your stipend and hours!!!